lucasmeijer/bonanza/docs/building_bb_storage.md

 common:bonanza --remote_executor_builder_pkix_public_key=MCowBQYDK2VuAyEAE+onXE9lGj+1ykKMdYJ7ORbbGvDg6mXwX9H90afmdDI=

 # bonanza_builder only accepts build requests that are accompanied with
 # a trusted X.509 certificate.
-We also need to provide the X25519 or
+We also need to provide the private key
-# Ed25519 private key that corresponds to the public key in the
+# that corresponds to the elliptic-curve public key in the certificate,
-# certificate, as that is used to encrypt the build request, so that
+# as that is used to encrypt the build request, so that only
-# only bonanza_builder (and not bonanza_scheduler itself) can read it.
+# bonanza_builder (and not bonanza_scheduler itself) can read it.
 #
 # In production you should obviously set up your own certificate
 # infrastructure.
 This demo deployment uses a self-signed certificate